Top Menu

 In 2010, in his The Enigma of Capital, Harvey went further, arguing that an “unprecedented shift” had taken place that had “reversed the long-standing drain of wealth from east, south-east and south Asia to Europe and North America that has been occurring since the eighteenth century—a drain that Adam Smith noted with regret in The Wealth of Nations….
 [This] has altered the center of gravity of capitalist development.”80 His support for this was a 2008 report by the U.S. National Intelligence Council on Global Trends 2025, which projected a more multipolar world.
 But while that report anticipated that Asian economies would continue to grow relatively faster than United States and Europe up through 2025, consistent with the decline of U.S. hegemony and increasing multipolarity, it did not point to what Harvey termed a “reversal” in capital flows globally, much less to any reversal of the historic drain of capital from East/South to West/North.81

-The recent estimate, mentioned above, by Hickel and his colleagues, of $18.4 trillion in value captured by the Global North from the Global South in the unequal exchange process between 1995 and 2021—plus the hundreds of billions of dollars in the transfer of financial resources from developing to developed countries every year (amounting, according to UNCTAD, to $977 billion in 2012 alone)—makes it clear that Harvey’s notion of a “reversal” in the historic drain of capital is ill-founded.
+The recent estimate, mentioned above, by Hickel and his colleagues, of $18.4 trillion extracted by the Global North from the Global South in the unequal exchange process in 2021—plus the hundreds of billions of dollars in the transfer of financial resources from developing to developed countries every year (amounting, according to UNCTAD, to $977 billion in 2012 alone)—makes it clear that Harvey’s notion of a “reversal” in the historic drain of capital is ill-founded.
 According to a study by Mateo Crossa, the transfer of value through unequal exchange in the export manufacturing sector from Mexico to the United States in 2022 alone was $128 billion.82

 In 2014, Harvey failed to include imperialism in his Seventeen Contradictions of Capitalism.
 In 2017, he announced that “imperialism” should be viewed as “a sort of metaphor, rather than anything real.”83 A year later, he followed this up by stating that he preferred Arrighi’s geometrical world-system approach that “abandons the concept of imperialism (or for that matter the rigid geography of core and periphery set out in world systems theory) in favor of a more open and fluid analysis of shifting hegemonies within the world system.”84 In this way, Harvey’s “new imperialism” analysis, which, from the start, was designed to abandon most of the classical Marxist theory of imperialism, was integrated with mainstream geopolitical analysis, excluding notions of center-periphery, North-South, and any coherent conception of economic imperialism.